U.S. Indigenous languages

 Mhuwe (also spelled Mehuwe and other ways.)

-A man-eating giant, like the Windigo of the Ojibway and Cree tribes or the Chenoo of the Mi'kmaq and Maliseet.
+A man-eating giant of Delaware folklore, like the Windigo of the Ojibway and Cree tribes or the Chenoo of the Mi'kmaq and Maliseet.

 Pronounced muh-hoo-way.